Clarissa Explains It All: Reruns

 The series aired in reruns on Nickelodeon from 1994 to 1999, a second time in 2001 as part of the TEENick block, and a third time in 2004 as part of U-Pick Live's Old School Pick.
 It also aired on The N from 2002 to 2003.

 The series returned in reruns to TeenNick on July 25, 2011, as part of its The '90s Are All That block.
 It aired at 10 p.m.
 Pacific / 1 a.m.
 Eastern, with the first episode having been 'The Understudy' from Season 2.

 TeenNick replaced the show with Rocko's Modern Life on September 5, 2011.
 The series returned to The '90s Are All That from September 26, 2011, to October 6, 2011, when the show was replaced with Hey Dude.
 It then returned to TeenNick on December 31, 2011, with the airing of the series finale at a special timeslot, 11:00 p.m., to celebrate the end of 2011, and aired on the block again at 1:00am on January 1, 2012, with the airing of the series premiere to celebrate the beginning of 2012.
 The show aired on The '90s Are All That in a marathon on the night of December 30, 2012, and then a marathon every night from January 21, 2013, to January 27, 2013.
 On October 6, 2015, the show returned to the block, now known as The Splat.
 In 2019, the show is being rerun during the overnight hours on the Nick Pluto TV channel.
-On March 23, 2020, the show began airing reruns on the NickRewind block.
+The show aired in reruns on the NickRewind block from March 23, 2020, to April 19, 2020.

 Home video releases

-Throughout the early 1990s, a number of VHS tapes were released through Sony Wonder each containing 2 or 3 episodes alongside other Nickelodeon shows, usually centered around a certain theme such as school, dating, or sibling rivalry.
+From 1994 to 95, a number of VHS tapes were released through Sony Wonder each containing 2 or 3 episodes alongside other Nickelodeon shows, usually centered around a certain theme such as school, dating, or sibling rivalry.
+The final VHS release released on March 21, 1995 was the final time that Hart and Zimbler portrayed their respective characters, Clarissa and Ferguson, on screen together.

 In May 2005, the show's first season was released on DVD as part of the Nickelodeon Rewind Collection by Viacom's corporate subsidiary, Paramount Pictures.
 The second season was scheduled to be released a few months later, but it was pulled from Paramount Pictures' release schedule.
 To this date, there are no plans to release the series further on DVD.

 Season one is also available on iTunes, Xbox Live, and the PlayStation Store.

-Many of the various episodes from the 5 seasons of the series are also available on Amazon Prime Video, Hulu and Paramount+.
+Various episodes from the five seasons of the series are also available on Paramount+.